alexrudnick/dissertation/BURNDOWN.md

 # things left undone

 ## general
-  * be able to draw curves of word training data size versus accuracy
+  * SKIP? be able to draw curves of word training data size versus accuracy
-  * make sure results reported in baseline" chapter are generated on the same test sets and same process as "monolingual"
-  * do we need to rerun es-en and en-es for that reason? probably?
+  * update discussion in "baseline" chapter to make sure it matches reported results

 ## multilingual
   * train systems to target any other European languages we can get a